When did the Brookwood Last Post Association start?

 If you represent a group we would be very happy for your group to take part in our ceremony.
 Please use the Contact page to get in touch.

 Each month, we remember an individual from the Commonwealth that has lost their life in any conflict.
 If you or your group would like to remember someone, and know the details, you are welcome to come along and speak of them or members of the Brookwood Last Post will read a short biography on your behalf.
+To ensure a particular monthly Individual Remembrance has not already been allocated, it would be a good idea to contact us first.

 May I lay a wreath during the ceremony?